mgsloan/mgsloan-site/posts/comfortable-airplane-computing.md

   the screen and keyboard could still be used while detached.
 Perhaps such a thing already exists?

+  - Edit: In discussion with others, I realized that you could simply use a tablet with a bluetooth keyboard.
+There may also be aftermarket bluetooth keyboards that can be connected directly with devices like the Microsoft Surface, but I haven't looked.

 Feel free to contact me at <mgsloan@gmail.com> if you've given something like this a try, have figured out variations, or have questions.
 I'm curious to see what y'all come up with!